-Scalable corporate culture is something which needs consideration and should be an important organisational fundemental as it’s imperative to have a happy, engaged workforce who loves coming to work, however this needs to also make financial sense for the company.
+Scalable corporate culture is something that needs consideration and should be an important organisational fundamental as it’s imperative to have a happy, engaged workforce who loves coming to work, however, this needs to also make financial sense for the company.
 What happens when your team grows from 10 employees to 20, 50 and even 100?
-There needs to be impactful markers in place which still safeguard the right company culture to keep teams motivated and productive, and will not always break the bank.
+There need to be impactful markers in place which still safeguard the right company culture to keep teams motivated and productive, and will not always break the bank.

-There always seem to be the unsung ambassadors in every organisation who live and breath the culture of your brand and company.
+There always seem to be the unsung ambassadors in every organisation who live and breathe the culture of your brand and company.
 These people love what they do, and believe in the company’s purpose.
-They are the cheerleaders who will drive the culture across the board, from low level workers to top level management.
-When your company grows, don’t loose sight of these heroes, keep them at the forefront as they are the ones who will endorse and uphold your culture through and through.
+They are the cheerleaders who will drive the culture across the board, from low-level workers to top-level management.
+When your company grows, don’t lose sight of these heroes, keep them at the forefront as they are the ones who will endorse and uphold your culture through and through.
 Remember to take the time to reward and recognise these people and thank them.

 Staff Treats offers over 3,000 different employee perks and discounts which can foster a positive employee culture where employees are engaged and motivated.
-If you’d like to find out how Staff Treats can help with your corporate culture, get in touch.
+If you’d like to find out how Staff Treats can help with your corporate culture, today.